jdupak/diploma-thesis/src/00_thesis.md

 [^var2]: A subset of CFG nodes.

 The situation is different when we pass a reference to a function as an argument.
 In that case, the lifetime parameter is contravariant.
 For function parameters, we need to ensure that the parameter lives as long as the function needs it to.
-For instance, a function pointer with the type `fn foo<'a>(x: &'a T)` can be coerced into `fn foo<'b>(x: &'b T)` if `'b` has a longer lifetime than `'a`.
-Such a transformation is safe as it narrows the range of acceptable values for the parameter `x`, thereby ensuring its validity throughout the function's execution.
+For instance, a function pointer with the type `fn foo<'a>(x: &'a T)` can be coerced into `fn foo<'b>(x: &'b T)` if `'b: 'a`.
+Such a transformation is safe as it narrows the range of acceptable argument values for the parameter `x`.

 To visualize this concept, consider the following code snippet, where `'a` denotes a region safe for referencing the storage of `x`, and `'b` denotes a similar region for `y`.
 A function that operates correctly with a reference of lifetime `'b` is also guaranteed to work correctly with a reference of lifetime `'a`, since `'a` contains `'b`.